Updated on February 26th, 2020 by Bob Ciura

-The demographics of the United States are currently undergoing a seismic shift as the Baby Boomers age, and the average age of the domestic population increases.
+The demographics of the United States are undergoing a seismic shift as the Baby Boomers age.
+The Baby Boomers are a very large generational group, meaning the aging U.S. population is expected to result in higher demand for healthcare.

 Many investors have expressed concern about how this will effect the economy.
-While some areas of the economy may feel pressure from this trend, one sector is almost certain to grow as a result: healthcare, and healthcare REITs.
+While some areas of the economy may feel pressure from this trend, one sector is almost certain to grow as a result: healthcare spending, and healthcare Real Estate Investment Trusts.

-LTC Properties (LTC) is well-poised to take advantage of this trend.
+LTC Properties (LTC) is poised to take advantage of this trend.
 As a premier owner-operator of healthcare properties, LTC is seeing the demand for its properties increase materially.

 We believe LTC is an attractive investment for income investors.
-The stock has an above-average dividend yield (5.3%) and pays these dividends monthly.
-There are currently fewer than 40 monthly dividend stocks, which you can access below:
+The stock has a high dividend yield of 4.6%, and pays these dividends monthly.
+There are currently fewer than 60 monthly dividend stocks, which you can access below:

-While LTC Properties is poised to benefit from an aging population, that does not guarantee that the stock will be a strong performer moving forward; fundamental analysis is still required.
+While LTC Properties is poised to benefit from the aging population, that does not guarantee that the stock will be a strong performer moving forward; fundamental analysis is still required.

 This article will analyze the investment prospects of LTC Properties in detail.

-More details about LTC Properties’ business model and recent financial performance can be seen below.
+More details about LTC Properties’ portfolio can be seen below.

 Further, the vast majority of LTC’s portfolio is in real properties, while about 15% of it is in loans receivable.
 LTC has actually slightly shrunk its total portfolio in recent years as it has acquired and divested properties at roughly equivalent rates.